 Love of Allah And The True Spirit of Islam in Young at Heart:

 Being young at heart keeps you busy in your favorite activities.
 Children tend to have some of the most curious minds.
 They get inspired by things quickly, they keep asking questions, and they are full of excitement.
 At this tender age, you can start instilling the love of Allah and the true spirit of Islam in them.

-But it doesn’t mean forcing them to join your salah or making them go to as many Qur’an classes as possible.
+But it doesn’t mean forcing them to join your salah or making them attend as many Qur’an classes as possible.
 It means getting their minds thinking about how Great and Merciful their Creator is.
 Make them feel how close ‘Islam’ is to their real life.
 Show that our worship is not just a routine chore.

 At first, this can be pretty tricky at once in our busy lives and the rise of technology, but here we will discuss some easy ways to ensure that your little one’s heart is immersed in the love of Allah.

 The love of Allah is already there:

-Always remember that love for Allah is already there in the hearts of our young ones. and it is our duty as parents to help nurture and sustain that love.
+Always remember that love of Allah is already there in the hearts of our young ones. and it is our duty as parents to help nurture and sustain that love.
 Please don’t take it as a hugely tricky task.
 So, please do not underestimate the understanding your child already has about their Creator from a very young age.

 Prophet Muhammad (SAW) said:

-“Every child is born with a true faith of Islam (i.e. to worship none but Allah Alone) and his parents convert him to Judaism or Christianity or Magianism.”
+“Every child is born with a true faith of Islam (i.e., to worship none but Allah Alone), and his parents convert him to Judaism, Christianity, or Magianism.”
 [Sahih al-Bukhari]

 Show them the signs of their Creator